davidjguinane/django-blog/README.md

 # README #

-This README documents the steps required to get the Umanity Application and Development Environement up and running.
+This README documents the steps required to get the Application and Development Environement up and running.

 **Quick summary**

-This repository is essential to controlling the production and development versions of Umanity code.
+This repository is essential to controlling the production and development versions of code.

 **Version**